pavitrachavda97/background-creator/README.md

 # Background Creator

-You can created two types of background using this project.
+You can create two types of background using this project.
 - Linear Background
 - Radial Background